 Graphics Card: This was the last part to come, because Newegg totally ignored the fact that I paid extra for 3 day shipping.
 It's all good though, because this maxes out every game I play.
 I really am amazed at this, and I'm glad that I made this last minute decision over the 7850.

 Case: I got this case as a Christmas gift along with the SSD.
 It's really nice, good looking, big enough, lots of cable management room.
 I had 2 problems with this case.
-One of the front USB ports came half broken, and the IO panel on the back is slightly misaligned.
+One of the front USB ports came with bent pins inside, and the IO panel on the back is slightly misaligned (might be the motherboard).
 Neither really affects me that much, but take it into consideration if you are looking to buy this.

 Power Supply: Wasn't too expensive, 500w, and Microcenter had it in stock.
 Working out nice so far, I haven't noticed any problems.
 Cables are a decent length as well.